Bulk Fermentation

 What if I forget about my dough and it over-ferments?

-If the dough has collapsed and smells strongly of alcohol, it is over-fermented.
+If the dough has collapsed and smells strongly of alcohol, it's over-fermented.
 You can still bake it, but expect a denser, flatter loaf with a more sour flavor.
 For next time, set a timer or use cold fermentation for a wider time window.

 Is bulk fermentation the same as proofing?

 No. Bulk fermentation is the first rise of the whole dough mass.
-Proofing (also called final proof) is the second rise after shaping into individual loaves or dough balls.
-Both involve fermentation, but they serve different purposes — bulk builds flavor and structure, proofing builds volume in the shaped dough.
+Proofing (also called final proof or apprêt) is the second rise after shaping into individual loaves or dough balls.
+Bulk builds flavor and structure.
+Proofing builds volume in the shaped dough.

 Cook smarter